Jeremiaszmacura/app-automation/README.md

 <hr />

-## Build and run jenkins from docker-compose
+## Build and run jenkins from docker-compose witj public ip adress using ngrok

 <hr />